coekie/flowtracker/README.md

  * Replacing some calls to JDK methods with calls to FlowTracker's version of those methods.
  * Injecting code into key places in the JDK, mostly to track input and output.
  * Dataflow analysis and deeper instrumentation within methods to track local variables and values on the stack.
- * Adding code before and after method invocations, and at the start and end of invoked methods, to pass tracking data for method arguments and return values through ThreadLocals.
+ * Adding code before and after method invocations, and at the start and end of invoked methods, to track method arguments and return values using ThreadLocals.

 ## Data model: Trackers